 Type in your message in the text box and adjust the size using the plus and minus icons above the text.
 Although you cannot choose the exact size of your text, you get several options using these buttons.

 Now, drag and drop the text to your preferred spot on the page.
 The dotted lines will guide you.
 This software has a straightforward, clean design, and due to that, there are few options presented at every step.
 You'll only be able to choose one of nine options for the text.
 Either left, right or centered, and top, middle, or bottom.
 Unfortunately, there is no option to tilt the text or change the font on its own.

 Once you are happy with the basic layout of your text, it's time to choose a theme.
 The themes are important because they are what controls the font and color of your project.
 Although there is no direct way to change the fonts and colors, changing these themes will also change both of these aspects, but remember, it's a package, and it all comes together.
 This software is supposed to be very simple, so instead of having a plethora of options, they get bunched into themes.

 Play with these themes to find your perfect fit, but remember that since the fonts and colors are attached to the theme, if you choose a theme for one aspect of it, the rest of it will change to match it too.
-In this instance the “Flair” theme automatically comes with a transparent pink filter that tints the entire image, If I choose this color, I cannot choose a different font so there would be no way of intermixing the “Sage” font with the color pink.
-Again, this is for simplicity sake, but you’ll have to play with the different combinations to match what fits your image and goals.
+In this instance, the "Flair" theme automatically comes with a transparent pink filter that tints the entire image.
+If I choose this color, I cannot select a different font, so there would be no way of intermixing the "Sage" font with the color pink.
+Again, this is for simplicity's sake, but you'll have to play with the different combinations to match what fits your image and goals.

 The next step is adding music.
 You can upload your music or use one of the instrumentals on hand.
 Here you can choose to forgo the music or adjust the volume.